Stone of the Month June 2025: Zoisite Ruby - Meaning and bearing of a two-tone gemstone

 Zoisite is, mineralogically speaking, a late bloomer, because the mineral was found only at the end of the 18th century the first time in Carinthia / Austria and named after the mineral collector Karl Sigismund Zois.
 He had sent a team of mineral collectors to the neighboring Duchy of Kärtnten (Austria) around the turn of the century.
 From the Saualpe located there, the discoverers brought back a previously unknown mineral.
 Zois first named this mineral after the place where it was found "Saualpit" later the stone was named Zoisite in his honor.
 THE extensive mineralogical and geological collection of Zois can be seen today in the Slovenian Museum of Natural History in Ljubljana.

-The blue variety of Zoisite is called Tanzanite and another name for Tanzanite occasionally found in retail as well as wholesale trade is Anyolite (derived from the Maasai word for green) for Zoisite with Ruby from Tanzanite.
+The blue variety of zoisite is called tanzanite, another name for tanzanite occasionally found in retail and wholesale is anyolite (derived from the Masai word for green) for zoisite with ruby from Tanzania.
+Other synonyms are illuderite, orthozoisite, saualpite or sau-alpite (see ‘Discovery of zoisite’) and unionite.
+The intensely pink-coloured variety of zoisite is called thulite.

 Mineralogical profile of Zoisite